Erato Records

-Warner acquisition
+Warner Music Group acquisition

-Erato was distributed in the US on the RCA Red Seal label for many years.
-In 1992, Erato was acquired by Warner Music.
-In 1999, Erato launched a subsidiary named Detour Records.
-A large prestige project, the Koopman Bach cantatas project, was canceled mid-way after Warner also acquired Teldec in 1998, although the Dutch conductor was able to buy back his recordings and finish the project on his own label.
-In 2001, Warner closed Erato.

-Revival with Virgin Classics catalogue

-In 2013, the label was revived with WEA’s acquisition of EMI Classics and Virgin Classics, which became part of Warner Classics.
-Erato absorbed the Virgin Classics artists roster and catalogue (the EMI Classics label's artists roster and catalogue was absorbed into the Warner Classics label) but not the rights to the EMI or Virgin names.
-In October 2013 several of Virgin Classics key artists—Alexandre Tharaud, Natalie Dessay, Diana Damrau, Renaud Capuçon, and Philippe Jaroussky—appeared on new Erato titles that had already been in production by Virgin Classics/EMI.
+In 2013, the Erato Records label was revived with Warner Music Group acquisition of EMI Classics and Virgin Classics, which became part of Warner Classics.
+Erato Records absorbed the Virgin Classics artists roster and catalogue while the EMI Classics label's artists roster and catalogue was absorbed into the Warner Classics label but not the rights to the EMI Classics or Virgin Classics names due to the trademark rights being retained by seller Universal Music Group.